Members of the Gunnera genus are hardy perennials that can reach up to 1.8 metres in height, and are often wider.

 They have very large leaves that are both lobed and toothed.

-Though they bloom in summer and the start of autumn, it is the attractive combination of foliage and flowers that Gunnera are usually grown for.
+Though they bloom in summer and the start of autumn, it is the attractive combination of foliage and flowers that Gunnera plants are usually grown for.

 Gunnera by saxifrage.